treefrogsoftware/mjpeg_flask/README.md

 ```
 ## Non Pi or Ubuntu solution

-To use the code on another architecture other than PI or Ubuntu you will need to create \<name\>MjpegCamera in the mjpegcamera package or it will just show you an image of a swimming pool from the default implementation.
+To use the code on another platform/os other than PI or Ubuntu you will need to create \<name\>MjpegCamera in the mjpegcamera package or it will just show you an image of a swimming pool from the default implementation.

 These modules inherit the abstract class MjpegCamera (Python 3 required) - once created you will also need to add
 the module to the package by adding into the mjpegcamera/\_\_init\_\_.py file